JaiKK/pySparkPath/content/pyspark/Installation.md

 draft: true

 booktitle: "pySpark"
-linkname: "Installation"
+linkname: "1.
+Installation"
-shortdesc: "These instruction will work in Docker and standalone system."
+shortdesc: "These instruction will guide you to create a Docker image for Spark standalone system.
+This docker image will be used for all further tutorials."
+Weight: 1
 ---

-## Details
+## Create Dockerfile
 This installation method will cover installation of Spark in local system (Linux) and docker container.
 I have attached Dockerfile with this tutorial and explained each line and its purpose.

 I have used Ubuntu for this tutorial but you can choose any linux distribution.
 Windows I'll cover is separate tutorial.